eigen-space/web-browser-test-creator/README.md

 # Why do we have that dependencies?

 * `@eigenspace/helper-scripts` - helps us to travel directory.
+* `prettier` - used for formatting Typescript specifications.

 # Why do we have that dev dependencies?